Why is promoting mental health at work important?

 - Quality of work they perform and level of productivity

-- Level of interest and engagement in one’s work
+- Level of interest and engagement in their work

 - Ability to concentrate and screen out distracting environmental stimuli